 IHT payable £8,000

-A person can give up to £3,000 away each tax year (from 6th April in one year to the 5th April the following year) during their lifetime, either as a single gift or as several gifts adding up to that amount, and can also use any unused allowance from the previous tax year provided the current tax year’s allowance is used first.
+A person can give up to £3,000 away each tax year during their lifetime, either as a single gift or as several gifts adding up to that amount.
+They can also use any unused allowance from the previous tax year as long as the current tax year’s allowance is used first.

 Small gifts of up to £250 each can be made to as many individuals as a person wishes in any one tax year provided no other gifts were made to them.

-Gifts to someone getting married or registering a Civil Partnership are exempt provided they are made on or shortly before the marriage or Civil Partnership registration to one or both parties and are effective on the marriage or Civil Partnership registration occurring.
-A limit is placed on the amount which can be gifted as follows: up to £5,000 from a parent/step parent; up to £2,500 from a grandparent or remote ancestor; up to £1,000 from anyone else.
+Gifts to someone getting married or registering a civil partnership are exempt.
+A limit is placed on the amount which can be gifted as follows: - up to £5,000 from a parent/step parent - up to £2,500 from a grandparent or remote ancestor - up to £1,000 from anyone else

-These must be made both regularly (or, if just once before death, made with the intention of being the first of many) and out of surplus income, leaving sufficient income for the deceased to maintain their usual standard of living.
+These must be made regularly (or, if just once before death, made with the intention of being regular) and out of surplus income.
+They must also leave sufficient income for the person making the gift to maintain their usual standard of living.